IAMconsortium/nomenclature/doc/source/index.rst

 The nomenclature package facilitates working with "codelists" that follow the format developed by the `Integrated Assessment Modeling Consortium (IAMC)
 <https://www.iamconsortium.org>`_.
 Codelists are yaml file based lists of allowed values
-for dimensions of IAMC-style data, for example *regions* and *variables*.
+(or codes) for dimensions of IAMC-style data, for example *regions* and *variables*.

-Nomenclature performs data validation to check if a provided data set conforms to the values in the code lists.
-Additionally, it supports "region processing", which consists of renaming and aggregation of model "native regions" to "common regions" used in a project.
+Using these codelists, nomenclature performs data validation to check if a provided data set conforms to the values in the code lists.

+Additionally, it can execute "region processing", which consists of renaming of "native regions" and/or aggregation to "common regions" used in a project.

 Those two tasks are carried out by two classes: